 4. Minimal Requirements

 New Zealand Universities/Colleges have minimal entry requirements for many programs.
 There is not much competition to get admission in a university whether it is bachelor’s degree, master’s degree or postgraduate diploma courses in New Zealand.
-Students with passing marks and moderate grades can study there easily.
+Students with 60% to 80% marks can study there easily.
 Additionally, students are required to sit for an English proficiency test IELTS, PTE, TOEFL etc to meet the Engligh entry requirement.
 Also, there is no age bar to study in New Zealand.

-The international students seeking admission in New Zealand Universities/Colleges can pay the tuition fee after they get student visa approval (AIP) for New Zealand.
+The international students seeking admission in New Zealand Universities/Colleges can pay the tuition fee after they get student visa approval in principle (AIP) for New Zealand.

 5. Safe and Stable Society